A1Liu/DSFP/README.md

 * Classes to build networks
 * Classes to update networks

-#### Server Security Package
+#### Security Package
 This package holds the security protocols for the server-user interactions.
-Still not exactly sure how or if this will be implemented.

 #### User Package
 This package holds the back-end for the user application.
 It includes: